StewBC/Time-Pilot/TimePilot-IIgs/README.md

 zap | clean and remove intermediate and built files and folders

 ### On macOS
-There is a different Makefile for macOS, and I also included a cadius that I compiled (in cadius.for.mac/cadius) - or compile your own.
-You may also have to set it to be executable with something like `chmod +x cadius.for.mac/cadius.mac`.
+There is a different Makefile for macOS, you need cadius (which you can put with the Makefile.macos).
 On the mac version, I have tested:
 ```
 make zap -f Makefile.macos
 make indent -f Makefile.macos